Juru: Legal Brazilian Large Language Model from Reputable Sources: Evaluation

-Pires et al. \cite{pires2023sabia} observed a performance degradation in English benchmarks after the specialization of an English-centric LLM for Portuguese.
-Analog to their study, the following question arises: does this trend persist when training a Portuguese LLM for the Brazilian legal domain?
+Pires et al. \cite{pires2023sabia} observed a performance degradation on English benchmarks following the specialization of an English-centric LLM for Portuguese.
+These results raise the following question: Is catastrophic forgetting limited to cross-linguistic domain specialization, or does specializing in a specific domain within a single language also lead to forgetting of general knowledge in that language?

-Thus, we explored the impact of domain specialization on the general knowledge of the Juru model with the following Brazilian Portuguese multiple-choice exams \cite{almeida2024sabia2}: